 Robin Rene Roberts has been the co-anchor of Good Morning America since 2005.
 She previously worked at sister-network ESPN from 1990-2005 where her duties included serving as an anchor on SportsCenter, thestudio host for the NCAA Women’s Final Four and a contributor to NFL PrimeTime.
 Robin attended Southeastern Louisiana University where she was a standout player on the Lady Lions women’s basketball team.
 She became one of the program’s all-time leading scorers and rebounder, and her #21 jersey was retired in 2011.
 Robin graduated cum laude from the school in 1983 with a Bachelor of Arts degree in communications, and was awarded an honorary doctorate of humanities degree in 2014.
 She was inducted into the Women’s Basketball Hall of Fame as part of the Class of 2012 for her contributions to, and impact on, the game of women’s basketball through both her play and broadcasting work.

-Robin and I became better acquainted when working together on a Good Morning America “Town Hall Meeting” on March 26, 2007.
+Robin quickly became a valued network colleague while working together on a Good Morning America “Town Hall Meeting” presented on March 26, 2007.
 It was over dinner the night before where I learned her father, Lawrence Roberts, was a pilot with the infamous Tuskegee Airmen who was stationed for a time – well before Robin was born – at the Sioux City (IA) Army Air Base.
 It’s worth noting that the assignment was long enough for Lawrence to earn a bachelor’s degree from Morningside College.
-The broadcast featured then presidential candidate Senator Hillary Clinton, and was produced live from the Science Center of Iowa as a special edition of GMA.
+The program featured then presidential candidate Senator Hillary Clinton, and was produced live from the Science Center of Iowa as a special edition of GMA.
 While still making the transition from sports to hard news, Robin handled the assignment with ease as Senator Clinton fielded questions from Iowans and viewers across the country on issues including health care and the Iraq war.
 Some news was even made during the broadcast when Senator Clinton told Robin that she was accepting the support and endorsement of Iowa’s former governor, Tom Vilsack, who up until recently had been running for president himself.
 (Vilsack would later serve as the Secretary of Agriculture from 2009 to 2017 in the Obama administration – Ed.)
-At the time, Senator Clinton enjoyed a commanding lead in the polls that would be squandered on her way to placing third (29.4%) in the January 2008 Iowa Democratic Presidential Caucus.
+At the time of the broadcast, Senator Clinton enjoyed a commanding lead in the polls that would eventually be squandered on the way to her third place finish (29.4%) in the January 2008 Iowa Democratic Presidential Caucus.
 Senator Barack Obama finished in first place (37.6%), while Senator John Edwards was the runner-up (29.7%).
 Obama’s strong showing in Iowa gave him the momentum needed to eventually claim his party’s nomination, and to later win the general election as well in November 2008.
 Coincidentally, Robin was the first journalist to interview President Barack Obama after he was sworn in as President.

 In June 2007, only a few months after the special broadcast in Iowa, Robin learned she had breast cancer.
-She made the diagnosis public on July 31, 2007 with an on-air announcement, and underwent a successful surgery just days later on August 3, 2007.
+She made the diagnosis public in an on-air announcement on July 31, 2007, and underwent a successful surgery just days later on August 3, 2007.
 Robin and I got together for lunch a short time later at a favorite gathering place, Nick & Toni’s, prior to her first chemotherapy treatment.
 We would meet up yet again at Nick & Toni’s for lunch in February 2008 prior to her first radiation treatment, this time with her co-anchor Diane Sawyer and my wife joining us.
 Robin never retreated from the public eye, and it was soon after this second luncheon that she decided to stop wearing a wig.
 In doing so, she invoked the powerful lyrics of her friend and Grammy award-winning singer/songwriter India Arie: “I am not my hair.
 I am not this skin.
 I am not your expectations…I am the soul that lives within.”
-Robin’s colleagues were supportive of her decision, and the reaction by viewers was overwhelmingly positive.
+Robin’s colleagues were supportive of her decision, and the reaction from viewers was overwhelmingly positive.

 With the benefit of a heads-up from Diane Sawyer, I was able to surprise Robin with a celebratory bottle of champagne on the GMA set on the day of her final radiation treatment.
 It was awe-inspiring to personally witness the public, positive and graceful manner with which she handled her breast cancer ordeal.
 For example, Robin was still receiving chemo treatments at the time she accepted an invitation from First Lady Laura Bush to participate in an international breast cancer mission.
 They met with women in Abu Dhabi, Dubai, Saudi Arabia, and the United Arab Emirates.
 Robin’s selfless willingness to raise awareness and talk about the importance of early detection rightfully earned her much praise and many accolades, including awards from The Susan G. Komen Foundation and The Congressional Families Cancer Prevention Program.

-Robin and I have crossed paths at the ESPYs on countless occasions.
-(Note: see the “ESPYs” WINNER’s profile) In July 2008 she joined Stuart Scott, her old friend and former ESPN colleague, to present the Jimmy V Award for Perseverance to Kevin Everett.
+Robin and I have crossed paths at the ESPYS on countless occasions. (see the “ESPYS” WINNER’s profile) In July 2008 she joined Stuart Scott, her old friend and former ESPN colleague, to present the Jimmy V Award for Perseverance to Kevin Everett.
 While playing in a game for the NFL’s Buffalo Bills, Everett sustained a life-threatening fracture and dislocation of his cervical spine.
 At first, it was thought this injury would leave him with a permanent neurological impairment.
-Fortunately, he later showed significant movement in his arms and legs, and he once again walked in public at the Bills home finale against the New York Giants on December 23, 2007.
 Everett demonstrated great perseverance in finding a way to walk again and was a most-deserving honoree.
 But the presentation was made all the more poignant by the fact that the co-presenters had recently shown remarkable perseverance of their own: Robin while beating back breast cancer, and Stuart during a fight involving a cancerous appendix that was discovered during a routine appendectomy.
 As life would have it, perseverance was a virtue that both Robin and Stuart would need in spades as new health crises later emerged for both of them.

 In 2012, Robin was diagnosed with myelodysplastic syndrome (MDS) that she likely contracted as a complication of her cancer treatments years earlier.
 She took an extended leave of absence to receive a needed bone marrow transplant from her sister, then returned to GMA on February 20, 2013.
 “I have been waiting 174 days to say this: Good Morning America!” she said to open that day’s show.
 Robin received a George Foster Peabody Award for “allowing her network to document and build a public service campaign around her battle with a rare disease” and for “inspiring hundreds of potential bone marrow donors to register, and heightening awareness of the need for more donors.”
 Robin was also recognized with the Arthur Ashe Courage Award at the 2013 ESPYs where basketball star LeBron James was the presenter.
 In her moving acceptance speech, she reminisced about being backstage in 1993 when Jim Valvano gave his infamous speech immediately after being presented the first-ever Arthur Ashe Courage Award.
 Robin said, “I never imagined that I’d be able to be standing here 20 years after Jimmy V’s speech and say that because of everyone who has responded to his challenge, because of all the donations, research and support, mine is one of the lives that’s been saved.”
 She modestly omitted the fact that she has been a longtime friend and supporter of The V Foundation, and was named to its board of directors in May 2012.
 Robin concluded her acceptance remarks with a heartfelt message for the audience in the theater and the viewers watching at home, “I draw strength from you.
 You give me the courage to face down any challenge, to know when fear knocks, to let faith open the door.”